Stalag IV-A: Camp history

 The camp opened in 1938, and the first occupants were 350 prisoners from Czechoslovakia, who were accommodated in tents.
 In 1939, prisoners from the German invasion of Poland arrived and were put to work building 40 barrack huts.
 Originally Stalag IV, the camp was re-designated Stalag IV-A in October 1940.
 In June 1940, part of the camp was re-designated Oflag IV-D, as a camp for officers, predominantly French, but also Belgian, British, Canadian and Yugoslav.
 Another part of the camp was set aside as a hospital for prisoners as Reserve Lazarett 742.
 From 1941, the stalag received POWs from Russia, who were housed in a separate compound.

+Most POWs were sent to forced labour subcamps throughout the region, and several hundred were in Dresden during the bombing of Dresden.

 After the bombing of Dresden in February 1945, conditions for American and British prisoners worsened considerably.
 They were particularly affected by the withholding of their Red Cross parcels, leading to general malnourishment and consequently a number of deaths from pneumonia.